MiskovitsD/devopskubernetes/code-snippets/week4/4-1-kustomize-changes.md

 - ../../base
 ```

-This is deprecated, and now it is recommended to add this to the resources:
+This is deprecated, and now it is recommended to add this to the `resources`:

 ```yaml
 resources: